shaninalex/homefilestorage/README.md

 ## Note!

-It's my infinite pet-project.
-Here I'm not actualy developming filestorage...
-This is sandbox where I test different approaches in software development.
-And filestorage is just super complex todo app where I just solving some common tasks - access management, performance, comunications between services and so on...
-So here I can make some mistakes.
-If you realy need some self hosted filestorage look at Nextcloud or ownCloud.
+If you realy need some self hosted filestorage look at Nextcloud or OwnCloud.
 Or if you curious person as I'm - please feel free to contribute!

+The main idea is to create single file executable with admin dashboard, api and cli homefilestorage.
+Why it's "home" file storage.
+Because this project will host on Raspberry pi device and work in home network.
+Why single file executable?
+It's easy to deploy and setup.
+Config file is easy to read toml file.

+## Status

+It's under development and does contain some mistakes, does not have enaugh tests etc.

 ## Docs